Sunday, December 31, 2006

 Contemporary Reads: Saturday

+The Outsider or The Stanger (according to different translations) is a 1942 novel by French writer Albert Camus.
 It is a very short novel written is a very straightforward languange which is probably why I have been able to read it in the original French.

 The novel's protagonist/narrator is a pied-noir (an Algerian of European descent) named Meursault.
 The novel opens with news of his mother's death.
 While attending her funeral, Mersault shows not sympathy and is incapable of shedding any tears.